Bumblebee00/libri/README.md

 BLITZED, Drugs in the Third Reich - Norman Ohler
 A New Kind of Science - Stephen Wolfram
 La Scimmia Nuda - Desmond Morris
-The Kreutzer Sonata - Leo Tolstoy
 Thinking in Systems - Donella H. Meadows
+Autobiography of a yogi - Paramhansa Yogananda
+Zen Mind - Shunryu Suzuki
+Elon Musk - Walter Isaacson

 # In Lettura
+The Kreutzer Sonata - Leo Tolstoy
 Origine della scienza - Louis Liebenberg
 Industrial Society and Its Future - Ted Kaczynski
 Alan Turing, The Enigma - Andrew Hodges